 A transformer is essential in order to have your furnace, water heater, or cooling system work efficiently.

-If your transformer fails, it may fail spectacularly, causing a fire or even small explosion.
-By design, a transformer is mean to heat up tremendously since it’s constantly running electricity.
+If your transformer fails, it may fail spectacularly, causing a fire or even a small explosion.
+By design, a transformer is meant to heat up tremendously since it’s constantly running electricity.
 To prevent accidents, the wires are insulated and a coolant, such as mineral oil lubricates the assembly to keep it from cool.
 However, your home’s transformer may overheat due to outside factors.
 One of these may be a lightning strike that can overload your transformer.
 If you have faulty wires elsewhere in your electrical grid, this may cause too much electricity to flow into the transformer, causing it to overheat.

 While transformers do have integrated safety features that can shut down the system in the event of a voltage spike, these safety kick-ins may take up to 60 milliseconds to trigger, a speed which may not be fast enough to keep it from blowing.
 Additionally, normal factors such as wear and tear and corrosion can weaken the transformer’s insulation, increasing the likelihood of failure.

 If your transformer has blown, you’ll need a replacement as soon as possible to get your HVAC control and working again.
 At PlumbersStock, we offer replacement transformers from some of the best names in the industry, including Milwaukee, Honeywell, and Delta.
 We offer the lowest wholesale prices for the same high-quality products you would find on a manufacturer site.